-View Spool File
+View the Spool File

 sudo less /var/mail/$(whoami)